-a) An internal report to be made - A referral to external authorities under relevant legislation b) An investigation to be conducted - If a breach of this Policy is established this may result in disciplinary action being taken against any School Community member.
+- a) An internal report to be made A referral to external authorities under relevant legislation - b) An investigation to be conducted If a breach of this Policy is established this may result in disciplinary action being taken against any Staff member.

-In relation to a School Community member who is an employee, such disciplinary action may result in termination of their employment.
+In relation to a Staff member who is an employee, such disciplinary action may result in termination of their employment.

-In relation to a School Community member who is a person holding a church ministry license or church-appointed position, or any consultant, student on tertiary practicum placement, or volunteer; conduct that is assessed as being a breach of this policy may lead to the termination of their engagement with the School.
+In relation to a Staff member who is a person holding a church ministry license or church-appointed position, or any consultant, student on tertiary practicum placement, or volunteer; conduct that is assessed as being a breach of this policy may lead to the termination of their engagement with KCCS.